viperproject/prusti-dev/dev-guide/src/config/flags.md

 ## `PRINT_HASH`

-A debugging option, which, when enabled, prints the hash of a verification request (the hash is used for caching).
-This is instead of performing verification &mdash; this option is similar to `NO_VERIFY`, except that this flag stops the verification process at a later stage.
+When enabled, prints the hash of a verification request (the hash is used for caching).
+This is a debugging option which does not perform verification &mdash; it is similar to `NO_VERIFY`, except that this flag stops the verification process at a later stage.

 ## `PRINT_TYPECKD_SPECS`